launchdarkly-labs/launchdarkly-solutions-kit/README.md

 ## Disclaimer
 This repository is maintained by the LaunchDarkly Professional Services team, but the tools provided here are not officially supported by LaunchDarkly.
 Use them at your own discretion!

-## Contributing
-We welcome contributions!
-Please feel free to submit a PR or open an issue to suggest improvements or new features.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Automation Scripts
 | Name  | Description | Author |
 |-------|------------|-------------|